Serve Generously, Give Joyfully, and Pray

 During the SALT Serveathon, each grade is assigned its own project for the day where they are able to learn about an area of need in the community and experience how serving others really can make a difference in the world.
-Examples of past service opportunities include: sorting and stocking shelves at local food pantries, cleaning up local parks, planting gardens with autistic children, making seniors smile at retirement homes, packing over 10,000 meals for hungry children around the world, taking mentally handicapped adults on a bowling outing, and making teddy bears for emergency first-responders to take to children who have been in an accident.
+Examples of past service opportunities include sorting and stocking shelves at a local food pantry, cleaning up local parks, making seniors smile at a retirement home, packing over 10,000 meals for hungry children, taking adults with special needs on a bowling outing, and making teddy bears for fire fighters to take to children who have been in an accident.
 It’s a day of hard work and heart change, blessing others, and being blessed.

 SALT is also an important philanthropic effort and encourages a culture of giving.
-Instead of selling wrapping paper or walking a 5K to raise money, we ask students to seek pledges.
-Prior to SALT day, they reach out to family, friends, and neighbors to ask for pledges for their day of service.
-Donations generate critical funds for the school’s tuition assistance program fulfilling another Geneva value: to make Christian classical education available to families who wouldn’t otherwise be able to afford it.
-In both 2014 and 2015, SALT raised about $100,000.
+Instead of selling wrapping paper or walking a 5K to raise money, students seek sponsors for this day of service by reaching out to family, friends, and neighbors to ask for support.
+Donations generate critical funds for the school, including the tuition assistance program, fulfilling another Geneva value: to make Christian classical education available to families who wouldn’t otherwise be able to afford it.
+SALT raised around $300,000 (net) in October 2022.

 Here is where we served on September 29, 2023